-2 NOTES
+Action Lead Organisation

-The notes of the Environmental Forum, held on 21 June 2023 were agreed.
+1. To receive the Notes of the Meeting of the Environmental Forum held on Wednesday 21st June 2023.
+Minutes agreed.

-Matters arising:
+2. Matters arising:

 Three Rivers District Council to continue discussions outside the meeting with Tony Booker and ColneCAN to establish protocol and responsibilities for pollution incidents.